deta/schemas/README.md

 npm test
 ```

+Use `npm test -- --verbose` for verbose output.

 To add a new test, create a new array item in the [`tests.yaml`](./tests/tests.yaml) file with the following structure:

 ```yaml